z900collector/S16-TTL-CPU/README.md

 Rather than a single bus for register access, I am aiming to provide two (or more) data buses, this will give all register's access to a separate register bus called "R-Bus" for register-to-register moves.

 For arithmetic ALU operations, I can either dedicate a register as the ALU results register (maybe R7) or implement an "A-Bus" for ALU results moves on its own bus, the downside is more latches, buffers and signal lines.
 That idea is still being worked out.
 But using the A-Buss and R-Bus as inputs to the ALU and the R7 as the results register looks very do-able on paper.

+August 2025 - Decided to ditch the A-Bus for the time being.

 ## Instruction Groups